Blue-Ocean-DBZ/VS_Server/README.md

 ` $ git checkout [-b] <newOrExistingBranch>`

 After frequent and descriptive commits: \
  -- checkout main \
  -- pull recent changes \
  -- merge main into your feature branch (handle any conflicts locally) \
  -- push changes \
  -- create pull request with target of main \
  -- have two members review your code and accept your PR \
  -- Squash And Merge (with summary of all changes) \
  -- pull changes into your main branch \
  -- checkout a new or existing branch

-To Dos: \
+To Do: \
  -- Add constraints to schema to prevent duplicate entries and inconsistent data. \
  -- Coordinate front end authorization with database; do not allow unauthorized users to manipulate database \
  -- Test queries with greater scrutiny, clean up and filter out redundancies and inefficiencies \
  -- Add script to populate area with reasonable and complete data \
  -- Retool schema && queries to use trade components (multi-plant trades) \
  -- Set up router with cleaner endpoints to increase scalability